dribdat/dribdat/README.md

 ## Configuration

-You can configure your instance with the following **basic environment** variables:
+Optimize your dribdat instance with the following environment variables in production. **Tip**: Use `.flaskenv` or `.env` to store environment variables for local development:

 * `TIME_ZONE` - set if your event is not in UTC time (e.g. "Europe/Zurich" - see [pytz docs](https://pythonhosted.org/pytz/))
 * `SERVER_URL` - fully qualified domain name where the site is hosted